Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

 Drink Warm Milk

 Did your mum ever give you warm milk before bed?
-If so, than how good did that make you feel?
-In small quantities milk has a very soothing effect on the body.
+If so, then how good did that make you feel?
+In small quantities, milk has a very soothing effect on the body.
 By drinking a glass of warm milk just before bedtime, can soothe and relax both the body and mind.